safespring/web/content/geant/price.md

 Infrastructure as a service can run on an open source license or with a Windows license.
 {{< /ingress >}}

-### Flavors with local NVMe disk
+### Flavors with local NVMe storage
 Central block storage can be purchased for the instances.
 See "Central block storage" in the price list.
-See configurations for flavors with local NVMe disk in the [service catalogue](/geant/service-catalogue/infrastructure/#configurations).
+See configurations for flavors with local NVMe storage in the [service catalogue](/geant/service-catalogue/infrastructure/#configurations).

 | Product   ID             | vCPU | RAM (GB) | Local disc (GB) | Hourly | 30 days  |
 |--------------------------|------|----------|-----------------|--------|----------|